-Student behaviour and attitude are reviewed on an individual basis as necessary through student service School-based Team meetings.
-As well, individual student behaviour that is unacceptable is documented through school incident reports that are reviewed regularly to identify trends and concerns.
+Learner behaviour and attitude are reviewed on an individual basis as necessary through Student Services School-based Team meetings.
+As well, individual learner behaviour that is unacceptable is documented through incident reports and learner reflection sheets that are reviewed regularly to identify trends and concerns.
 Parents review the Code annually at the School Planning Council meetings and at the PAC AGM.
-Students also are given opportunities to revisit the Code throughout the year through social responsibility lessons and as needed on an individual basis.
+Learners also are given opportunities to revisit the Code throughout the year through social responsibility lessons and as needed on an individual basis.